makigumo/MIPSCPU/opcodes.md

 * Mnemonic: String with the instruction mnemonic.
 Doesn't have to be unique.
 * Comment: String with an optional comment.
-* Release: An array of ISA releases this instruction belongs to.
+* Release: An array of ISA releases this instruction definition belongs to.
 Mustn't be empty.
 * Branchtype: Optional string specifying a branch type.
-    * `ALWAYS`
+    * `ALWAYS` unconditional jump
     * `EQUAL_ZERO`
     * `GREATER_EQUAL`
     * `GREATER_EQUAL_ZERO`